-> Lately I was playing around a bit more with it and started to wonder if there might be more places 🤔 In this blog post we will look into using emojis as entity images and app icons.
+Lately, I have been playing around a bit more with it and started to wonder if there might be more places 🤔 In this blog post we will look into using emojis as entity images and app icons.

-> 🎭 Icons in Model Driven
+🎭 Icons in Model Driven

-> In Model-Driven apps we can use them in two prominent places, table icons and app icons.
-If you create new table, you will get this wonderful default icon.
+In Model-Driven apps we can use them in two prominent places, table icons, and app icons.
+If you create a new table, you will get this wonderful default icon.

-> For app icons the default is this amazing double box.
+The default for app icons is this amazing double box.

-> 🤩 Emoji SVGs
+🤩 Emoji SVGs

-> Okay so the icons we are talking about need to be in SVG format.
+The icons need to be in SVG format.
 How does that help us with getting emojis in there?
 When looking into this I stumbled upon one SVG feature which surprised me.
 You can have a text element in SVG files.
-Remember when we talk about the possibilities Unicode offers us in text?
+Remember when we talk about the possibilities Unicode offers us in the text?
 That sounds like potential 🚀

-> <svg viewBox="0 0 100 100" xmlns="http://www.w3.org/2000/svg"> <text y="80" font-size="80">🙂</text> </svg>
+<svg viewBox="0 0 100 100" xmlns="http://www.w3.org/2000/svg"> <text y="80" font-size="80">🙂</text> </svg>

 In the browser this SVG will look like this.
 Yay 🎉 Also try opening this page on different devices, you will see, that it is not a static image.
 The emoji will always be rendered with the local emoji font.
 Don’t mind the size, as SVGs are vector graphics they can be rendered in any size so that the displaying app can determine the size.
 So in order to create your own emoji SVGs, just copy the text from above in a text file, change the emoji and save it as a .svg 👍